book000/get-manaba/README.md

 Library for get various information about [manaba](https://manaba.jp).

+## Announcement

+- This library is mainly designed to operate the service in the developer's university.
+Please note that it may not work well for other universities.
+- The university to which the developer of this library belongs will no longer be using manaba since 2022.
+As a result, support for this library will be discontinued and it will be archived as of April 2022.

 ## Warning / Disclaimer

 - **The developer assumes no responsibility for any problems resulting from the use of this project and library.
 Use at your own risk.**